 The software will set the SPAN adjustment based on the average output of the oxygen at a specific oxygen concentration and erase any previous span calibration data.
-For example, with factory default settings, when a span gas is introduced, the micro-processor will display oxygen reading within \pm 30-50% of the span gas value, indicating that the sensor output is within the specified limits.
+For example, with factory default settings, when a span gas is introduced, the micro-processor will display oxygen reading within ± 30-50% of the span gas value, indicating that the sensor output is within the specified limits.
 This feature allows the user to check the sensor's signal output without removing it from the sensor housing.

-Access the MAIN MENU by pressing the MENU key.
 Advance the reverse shade cursor using the ARROW keys to highlight CALIBRATION.
-Press the ENTER key to select the highlighted menu option.